Jo Eleanor Elliott: Career

 Elliott joined the University of Michigan faculty and taught at the University of Michigan from 1947 until 1952.
 She was an instructor in Nursing (Nursing Arts) from 1947 to 1948, and thereafter an instructor in Nursing (Surgical) from 1948 to 1952.
 She left the University of Michigan to pursue a master's degree in nursing education.
 After graduating, she became a faculty member at the University of California, Los Angeles.

 She was the head of the Western Council on Higher Education for Nursing from 1957 to 1980.
 This council was a collection of over 150 schools of nursing across 13 states.
 She advocated for continuing education, graduate education, and basic education for nurses; and helped to cultivate loans and scholarships for nurses.
 Her work with the Western Council on Higher Education for Nursing was perhaps the first work done in evaluation of continuing education in the United States.
 The council launched a 12-year initiative for continuing education for nurses.
 Over 3,000 nurses completed continuing education programs through the council.
 Elliott also participated in numerous research projects and conferences about higher education for nurses.
 She developed many of her plans in collaboration with Lulu Wolf Hassenplug, who worked then at the University of California, Los Angeles and Pearl Coulter, who worked at the University of Arizona.
 Elliott considered Hassenplug to be her mentor in her endeavors for advocating for continuing education.

 Elliott served as the president of the American Nursing Association from 1964 until 1968.
 She helped to advocate support for Medicare in the United States.
+She was the youngest ANA member to serve as president at that time.
 In 1964, she helped to pass the Nurse Training Act to Aid Professional Nursing Education.
 In 1965, Elliott along with the American Nursing Association controversially advocated for nurses to have at least a baccalaureate degree in nursing, and an associate degree for technical nursing.
 Elliott argued that this was essential for the field of nursing to evolve with the needs of patients, and scientific knowledge, in mind.
 Also in 1965, she was present when the Medicare bill was signed into law.
 She also helped to set minimum salaries for nurses, devised a revised Code for Nurses, helped to overhaul the structure of the American Nursing Association, established practice divisions in the American Nursing Association, and created the Congress on Nursing Practice.
 She was re-elected head of the American Nursing Association on June 17, 1966.

 Elliott was the United States' Department of Health And Human Services's director of the Division of Nursing from 1980 - 1989.
 Elliott headed the International Council of Nurses from 1965 until 1969.
 Elliott was a member of Sigma Theta Tau.
 She taught at several universities, including the University of California, Los Angeles, the University of Texas, San Antonio, Loyola University Chicago, and The University of Michigan.